 IMEIs of mobile phones are either Hardware or Software based.
 In this regard, there are two methods for changing the IMEIs of mobile phones:

 Hardware based: by replacing the RX12 chip in a mobile with that of an old phone.
+[Editor’s note: to revisit for reference]

-Software based: to change IMEI of mobile phones, various tools and hardware flashers are available on the illicit market. [b-5]
+Software based: to change IMEI of mobile phones, various tools and hardware flashers are available on the market. [b-5]

 “Flashers” tools

-Flashers are a combination of software, hardware and drivers.
-They were originally designed for repair purposes, but they can be illegally used to change the IMEI numbers of some mobile phone devices.
+Flashers are a combination of software and hardware.
+They were originally designed for repair purposes, but they can be illegally used to change the IMEI of some mobile devices.

-There are many varieties of flasher boxes covering a wide variety of mobile phones.
-Therefore, choosing the correct box for a type of mobile phone device or phone model or mobile phone manufacturer can be a daunting task.
+There are many varieties of flasher boxes covering a wide variety of mobile devices.
+Therefore, choosing the correct box for a type of mobile device or device model or mobile device manufacturer can be a daunting task.
 There are two main categories of flasher boxes:

 Branded boxes: